What Is a Living Trust in Virginia?

 Choose a Trustee

-As the grantor, you can serve as the trustee, managing the assets placed in the trust.
-You’ll also need to name a successor trustee who will take over when you die or if you become incapacitated.
-This can be a trusted family member, friend, or a professional fiduciary.
+As the grantor, you can serve as the Trustee, managing the assets placed in the Trust.
+You’ll also need to name a Successor Trustee who will take over when you die or if you become incapacitated.
+It can be a trusted family member, friend, or a professional fiduciary.

 Draft the Trust Document

-Drafting the trust document is a critical step.
-This legal document outlines the terms of the trust, including how the assets will be managed and distributed.
-You can do this yourself using legal software or online resources, but it’s often best to work with an attorney experienced in estate planning to ensure everything is done correctly.
+Drafting the Trust document is a critical step.
+This legal document outlines the terms of the Trust, including how the assets will be managed and distributed.
+You can do this yourself using legal software or online resources, but it’s often best to work with an attorney experienced in estate planning.

 Fund the Trust

-Once the trust document is drafted and signed, you’ll need to fund the trust by transferring ownership of your assets into it.
-This can include real estate, bank accounts, investments, and personal property.
-Properly funding the trust is crucial for it to function as intended.
+Once the Trust document is drafted and signed, you’ll need to fund it by transferring ownership of your assets, including real estate, bank accounts, investments, and personal property.
+Proper funding of the Trust is crucial for it to function as intended.

 Update Your Beneficiaries

-It’s important to update the beneficiaries on your financial accounts to reflect the trust.
-This ensures that any assets not formally placed into the trust can still pass to your beneficiaries according to your wishes.
+Updating the beneficiaries on your financial accounts is critical because it allows any assets not formally placed into the Trust to pass to your beneficiaries according to your wishes.

 Common Misconceptions About Living Trusts